nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Build_an_Apptainer_container_on_a_Milan_compute_node.md

 !!! warning "Other limitations"
      This method, using fakeroot, is known to **not** work for all types of Apptainer/Singularity containers.
-     If you encounter an issue, please contact us at <support@nesi.org.nz>.
+     If you encounter an issue, please {% include "partials/support_request.html" %}